whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/4-high-quality-pages.md

 ![high narrow quality][h-n]

-This is an article on a newspaper website that has won ten Pulitzer Prize awards.
+This is an article on a newspaper website that has won many Pulitzer Prize awards and has a positive reputation for its investigative journalism.
 There is a satisfying amount of high quality MC.
 While there are Ads on the page, the MC is easy to find and the Ads are clearly labeled as Ads.

 </div>
 </div>